Chapter 4: Construction Details, Section 73: Concrete Curbs and Sidewalks

 During this preliminary review, take the following steps:

 - Review the contract for details about the project’s concrete curbs and sidewalks, and compare these details with conditions in the field.
-As appropriate, review sheets A87A, A88A, and A88B of the Standard Plans.
+As appropriate, review sheets A87A, "Curbs and Driveways"; A88A, "Curb Ramp Details"; and A88B, "Curb Ramp and Island Passageway Details," of the Standard Plans.

 - Before constructing any curbs, gutters, or sidewalks other than those shown on the plans, review the Highway Design Manual to determine the policy.
 Note that Design Information Bulletin (DIB) 82-06, “Pedestrian Accessibility Guidelines for Highway Projects,” includes Americans with Disabilities Act (ADA) design guidance on these facilities.
 Make sure curbs, gutters, or sidewalks: